atavassoli3/jabber/README.txt

 Contributions:

 Brandon Ryan   - worked on the server.py and client.py
-Carla Jacobsen - created the myRSA class (another member helped with editing it),
+Carla Jacobsen - worked on the myRSA class (another member helped with editing it),
-                 wrote the abstract and security protocols and myRSA implementation for the project report, added the ability to read the commands in a message ({help}, {invite}, {quit}), added inviteClient() and sendMsgToPrivateOnly() function
+                 worked on the abstract and security protocols and myRSA implementation for the project report, worked on the  inviteClient() and sendMsgToPrivateOnly() function Zach Sarvas - Tested python code and helped write support documentation Aidin Tavassoli
-                 did some testing
-Zach Sarvas - Tested python code and helped write support documentation Aidin Tavassoli
 Darcy Hughes - fixed errors and tested code.
 Wrote the design and conclusion for the documentation